airpair/ten-ways-to-secure-wordpress/post.md

 ### 4. Never Trust Anyone

 Likewise, you should make every effort to protect any and _all_ of your online communications from eavesdroppers.
 Manage your site from a Starbucks?
 Edit content from a hotel?
-Moderate comments from an out-of-town hotel?
+Moderate comments from a friend's house out-of-town?

 These are all incredibly easy ways to get your site hacked at the end of the day.